 Mark wrote the below piece which featured in yesterday’s City AM following his recent visit to Australia and New Zealand on behalf of the Government.
-You can find the piece on City AM’s website by clicking here or you can find it pasted below.
+You can find the piece on City AM’s here.

 I have recently returned from a whistle-stop tour of Australia and New Zealand, with the aim of deepening policy engagement with the UK’s most obvious partners in the southern Hemisphere.